The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar

 Our sample selection schema is illustrated in Fig. \ref{fig:sample_selection}.
-Panel I) shows the Z vs. R projected distribution for the full Inner-Galaxy sample, panel II) for the Bulge sample and panel III) for the stars that are not confined to the inner 5 kpc.
-We note here that since the authors in \citetalias{Queiroz2021} do not apply any distance cuts to select the RPM sample, it includes a small number of ($\sim$350) stars with $\mathrm{R_{gal}>5\,kpc}$ which are not in the \textit{bulge sample}.
-Interestingly we find that a large fraction of RPM stars (77\%) are retained in the Bulge sample while only 23\% RVS stars remain confined to 5 kpc.
-This difference is explained by the two different sample selection methods adopted for the two sources and the fact that most of the RVS stars lie further from the galactic plane.
-The \textit{Non-confined} group consists mostly of stars belonging to the thin disc for the RPM and to the thick disc and halo for RVS sample -- we refer readers to Appendix \ref{sec:nonConfined} for details on the characterization of this group.
-Throughout this paper we use the `Bulge Sample' except in Sec. \ref{sec:bulge_halo} when we discuss the link between the bulge and the halo.
+Panel I) shows the Z versus R projected distribution for the full inner-galaxy sample, panel II) for the bulge sample, and panel III) for the stars not confined to the inner 5 kpc.
+We note here that, since the authors in \citetalias{Queiroz2021} did not apply any distance cuts to select the RPM sample, it includes a low number of ($\sim$350) stars with $\mathrm{R_{gal}>5\,kpc}$ that are not in the bulge sample.
+Interestingly, we find that a high fraction of RPM stars (77\%) are retained in the bulge sample, while only 23\% RVS stars remain confined to 5 kpc.
+This difference is explained by the two different sample selection methods adopted for the two sources and the fact that most of the RVS stars lie farther from the galactic plane.
+The “non-confined” group consists mostly of stars belonging to the thin disc for the RPM and to the thick disc and halo for RVS sample -- we refer to Appendix \ref{sec:nonConfined} for details on the characterisation of this group.
+Throughout this paper, we use the term, `Bulge Sample', except in Sec. \ref{sec:bulge_halo} when discussing the link between the bulge and the halo.